GAE074/DisposableTheme/docs/README.md

 ## Disposable Theme v2 (phpVms v7)
-**Update Notes**
-22.MAY.2021
-* Added QR code to SimBrief Briefing Summary page
-* Fixed System Remarks only showing the first error/remark

-12.MAY.2021
-* Added FlightMaps to Flights page
-* Added a new helper for decoding days of scheduled flights (Thanks to GAE: German Air Express for their kind support)
-* Added decoded days to flight card (at Flight page) and Flight details page (along with start-end days if supplied)
-* Fixed some minor bugs reported by users

-*Developer Note:*
-If you are getting "unable to locate mix file" errors in your Laravel Log, please change all occurances of *public_mix* to *public_asset* in your app.blade.php
-Same solution may be applied to admin/app.blade.php file too.

----

 This theme uses Bootstrap v4.6, Fontawesome v5+ icons to enhance the look of your phpvms installation.
 It is multi-language ready and designed to be compatible with my current and possible future modules.
 Template is compatible with latest dev build as of date 30.APR.21 and i will try to keep it updated as the development continues.